-Thermodynamics: The second law, reversibility and irreversibility, the Carnot cycle, Clausius' theorem, entropy, entropy calculations.
+Thermodynamics: Introduction.
+The first law, stoichiometry and enthalpy balance problems.
+The second law, reversibility and irreversibility, the Carnot cycle, Clausius' theorem, entropy, entropy calculations.
 The Gibbs and Helmholtz functions.
 Equilibrium criteria.
 The fundamental property relations for a homogeneous fluid of constant composition.
 Maxwell's relations.
 The third law.
 The thermodynamics of open systems.
 Gas, steam and refrigeration cycles.